RyanOatmeal/RyanOatmeal/notes/pure/README.md

-Anything found in this directory came from the voice in my head and nothing more.

-Any of the text found in this directory was created by the following methods and tools:
+Anything found in this directory came from the voice in my head and nothing more using the following methods and tools:

 1. Typed on a keyboard using only my fingers.
 2. Copying and pasting from transcriptions of my voice recordings (I like to walk and think out loud :) ).